Tapjoy/dynamiq/README.md

 Dynamiq
 =========

-A simple implimentation of a queue on top of Riak 2.0
+A simple implementation of a queue on top of Riak 2.0

 Disclaimer
 ==========